trutneva-k/basic_Python_methods/README.md

-# Python Methods for diffeternt data types
+# Python Methods for Different Data Types

 ## Overview

-This repository contains Python files that demonstrate various methods and operations for working with diffeternt data types in Python.
+This repository contains Python files that demonstrate various methods and operations for working with different data types in Python.

 - `list_methods.py`: Contains examples and explanations of methods for working with lists.
 - `string_methods.py`: Contains examples and explanations of methods for working with strings.